 Without continuously tracking and managing progress with data, it is highly unlikely that a collective impact initiative, or any large-scale change initiative, can achieve its goals.
 That’s why we launched our Data and Collective Impact series to help leaders better use data to achieve a shared result.

 Through our collective impact portfolio, we’ve seen there are five steps to using data for collective impact.
 I outlined these five steps in the first blog in this series, and today we’re going to dig deeper into the first step: Agree on the Data.
 In this post, you’ll find stories to illustrate lessons learned on using data, as well as free resources to help you implement these lessons learned in your own work.
-Sign-up for updates on Data and Collective Impact to make sure you don’t miss any part of the series.

 Step 1: Agree on the Data